Groundplex requirements: Load balancer

 • Pipeline executions triggered through the control plane.

-• Scheduled pipelines, Pipeline/account validation, and pipeline development.
+• Scheduled pipelines, pipeline and account validation, and pipeline development.

 • Headless Ultra (since the Ultra Task processing is not driven by REST API calls).